 Revisiting Megadeth’s Classic ‘Peace Sells … But Who’s Buying?’

-Megadeth established themselves as contenders for Metallica's thrash metal throne with their second album, Peace Sells ... but Who's Buying?
+They established themselves as contenders for Metallica's thrash metal throne with this second album.

 Bands That Led Zeppelin Should Consider Suing